mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 The code editor consists of 4 parts:

 - Menu - Use this to import and save Python files, also to access Help resources.
-- Code view - Write the Python code here.
+- Code Window - Write the Python code here.
 - Output window - Use this to see code status and error messages.
 - Test Button - Runs the code without exting the editor
 - OK Button - Tests the code, saves it and closes the editor.